-The investment property, Northavon House, was valued as at July 2007 by the District Valuer in accordance with RICS Appraisal and Valuation Standards.
-The District Valuer confirmed the valuation of Northavon House at £9.7m based on existing use and open market value.
+The investment property, Northavon House, was valued by the District Valuer in accordance with RICS Appraisal and Valuation Standards as at July 2008.
+The District Valuer confirmed the valuation of Northavon House at £9.1m based on existing use and open market value.
+A decrease of £0.6m in the valuation has been adjusted against Revaluation Reserve.